Nooshu/WebFundamentals/src/content/en/updates/2018/05/lighthouse3.md

 Thanks to [Jason](TODO) for conducting the user experience research, and to [Hwi](TODO) for designing the new UI.
 And thanks to all of the research participants for your valuable feedback.

-## New scoring model {: #scoring }

-## New default network throttling level: 4G {: #throttling }

-4G is now the default network throttling level.

-## Configuration changes {: #config }

-## Output changes {: #output }

-The Lighthouse team has collected a lot of feedback from

-If you use Lighthouse in an automated workflow, such as CI, upgrading to Lighthouse 3 will unfortunately require major changes.